npm/documentation/CONTRIBUTING.md

      `v6` or `v7`.
 This corresponds to a directory containing a version of the CLI repository (using a submodule).
 This will also be used as the output folder in the content.
-   * `version`: The full semantic version number (eg `6.0.0`).
-   * `title`: A long description of the version information.
-This will be used in the version picker,.
    * `branch`: The branch name for the version.
 This will be used to fetch the latest version of the documentation from GitHub.
+   * `spec`: The registry spec for the version.
+This will be used to fetch the latest version in that range from the registry.
+   * `useBranch`: A boolean that controls whether the content for this version will be fetched from GitHub.
+The default is false, which means the content will be fetched directly from the registry tarball.
+     It is preferred to use the registry but for some legacy versions, the content was only updated on GitHub and never published.
+   * `resolved`: This should not be edited manually.
+This is a reference to the last fetched version of the content for this release.
+If a future fetch is done and this field matches what is returned from the registry, then no updates will be made.
+To force an update (which can be useful when making changes to the `bin/build.js` script) it can be run with the argument `--force`.

-2. Fetch the latest content from the CLI repository
+2. Fetch and import the latest content for each CLI release
-   Run `cli/cli_fetch.js` to download the submodules.
-This will initialize the submodules, fetch each one, and update them to the latest branch commit on the remote.

-3. Import the CLI's content into the main repository Run `cli/cli_import.js` to import the CLI's documentation from each directory.
+   Run `npm run build -w cli` to download the latest version for each release and import its content into the `content` directory.
 This will take the content in each submodule's `docs/content` directory, perform any necessary translations (like adding historical redirects) and putting it in this repository's `content` directory.
 In addition, it will take the `docs/nav.yml` and include it in this repository's navigation.

 ## Reviewing changes